ORESoftware/hr4R/README.md

 ```

 you should look into what the  'watch:hot-reload-front-end' task does - it sends a socket.io message to the browser, however many browsers
-you have open on your development machine, sometimes I have 2 or 3 and I need all to receive an update, of course they all do, thanks websockets
+you have open on your development machine, sometimes I have 2 or 3 and I need all to receive an update, of course they all do, thanks to websockets

-in the client code (all in ./public directory) we have a hotReloadHandler, which is a socket.io client
+in the client code (all in the ./public directory) we have a hotReloadHandler, which is a socket.io client

-there's some extra code that resolves paths that I wish to simplify but essentially the code looks like this
+there's some extra ugly code in there that resolves paths that I wish to simplify but essentially the code looks like this